FeliceManocchio/Election-analysis/README.md

 ## Election Audit Results
 ### Breakdown of Voter Distribution

 Attached below is a clear representation of the findings we discovered during our election audit.
-The image depictes the following:
+The image depictes the following

 -There were 369,711 total votes cast in the election that took place -Individual county breakdown of votes are as follows